-Contact the Adult Education office at 256-306-2830 in Decatur or 256-890-4793 in Huntsville for additional information or visit our website: calhoun.edu/adult-education/
+To learn more about any of the Adult Education programs or to how to enroll in orientation and classes, contact the Adult Education office at 256-306-2830 in Decatur or 256-890-4793 in Huntsville for additional information or visit the website: calhoun.edu/adult-education/

-High School Equivalency Options - GED® Test
+High School Equivalency Options

+GED® Test

 Calhoun Community College's Adult Education FREE GED® program offers students the opportunity to earn a GED® through online or in person learning.
-Our primary mission is to provide a reliable process for certifying that adults possess the major and lasting outcomes of a traditional high school education.
+The primary mission is to provide a reliable process for certifying that adults possess the major and lasting outcomes of a traditional high school education.
 Students work toward passing the four sections of the GED®:

-- Reasoning Through Language Arts
+- · Reasoning Through Language Arts

-- Mathematical Reasoning
+- · Mathematical Reasoning

 - Science

 - Social Studies

 For more information on the GED® Test visit ged.com.

-To learn more about our program, or to enroll, visit our website: Calhoun.edu/adult-education/
+To learn more about the program, or to enroll, visit the website: Calhoun.edu/adult-education/